← All varieties

 Origin/History

-A seedling raised at the Van Mons nursery at Louvain, where it first fruited in 1847.
-Downing identifies the raiser as Gedeon Paridant.
-Referenced in Leroy, Dict.
+Duc d'Aumale is a seedling of Van Mons', originating at the Van Mons nursery at Louvain, where it first fruited in 1847 (Hedrick).
+The variety is of Belgian origin (Thomas).
+It appears in Leroy, Dict.
 Pom.
 2:91 (1869) and Hogg, Fruit Man.
 568 (1884).
+Downing and Thomas both record it under the name Gedeon Paridant.

 Tree